-- 19. Encouragement of policies to ban text messaging while driving - Pursuant to Executive Order 13513, "Federal Leadership on Reducing Text Messaging While Driving," 74 Fed.
+22. Encouragement of policies to ban text messaging while driving

+Pursuant to Executive Order 13513, "Federal Leadership on Reducing Text Messaging While Driving," 74 Fed.
 Reg.
+51225 (October 1, 2009), DOJ encourages Grantees and subgrantees to adopt and enforce policies banning employees from text messaging while driving any vehicle during the course of performing work funded by this award, and to establish workplace safety policies and conduct education, awareness, and other outreach to decrease crashes caused by distracted drivers.

+23. Cooperating with OJP Monitoring

-51225 (October 1, 2009), DOJ encourages Grantees and subrecipients ("subgrantees") to adopt and enforce policies banning employees from text messaging while driving any vehicle during the course of performing work funded by this award, and to establish workplace safety policies and conduct education, awareness, and other outreach to decrease crashes caused by distracted drivers. - 20.
-The Grantee acknowledges and agrees to comply with any request related to the BSCC's requirement to comply with OJP grant monitoring guidelines, protocols, and procedures, and to cooperate with BJA and OCFO on all grant monitoring requests, including requests related to desk reviews, enhanced programmatic desk reviews, and/or site visits.
-The Grantee acknowledges and agrees to comply with any request related to the BSCC requirements to provide to BJA and OCFO all documentation necessary to complete monitoring tasks, including documentation related to any subawards made under this award.
-Further, the Grantee understands that the BSCC must abide by reasonable deadlines set by BJA and OCFO for providing the requested documents.
+The Grantee acknowledges and agrees to comply with any request related to the BSCC's requirement to cooperate with OJP monitoring of this award pursuant to OJP's guidelines, protocols, and procedures, and to cooperate with OJP (including the grant manager for this award and the Office of Chief Financial Officer (OCFO)) requests related to such monitoring, including requests related to desk reviews and/or site visits.
+The recipient agrees to provide to OJP all documentation necessary for OJP to complete its monitoring tasks, including documentation related to any subawards made under this award.
+Further, the recipient agrees to abide by reasonable deadlines set by OJP for providing the requested documents.
+Failure to cooperate with OJP's monitoring activities may result in actions that affect the recipient's DOJ awards, including, but not limited to: withholdings and/or other restrictions on the recipient as a DOJ High Risk grantee; or termination of an award(s).